ABZ-Aaron/Reddit-API-Pipeline/instructions/powerbi.md

 We now want to visualise our data.
 I'll leave it to you how you want to do this, but see below for some basic instructions on connecting Redshift to [PowerBI](https://powerbi.microsoft.com/en-gb/).

-For this, you'll need to use Windows OS.
+For this, you'll need to use Windows OS and install PowerBI.
 If you're on Mac or Linux, you can consider a virtualisation software like [virtualbox](https://www.virtualbox.org) to use Windows.

 If that's not an option, other BI tools won't differ too much from PowerBI, and connecting Redshift will be much the same as it is for PowerBI.

+Once such option could be AWS's very own [QuickSight](https://aws.amazon.com/quicksight/).
+It's easy to setup and use, and integrates easily with your AWS resources.

 ## Setup